How do Clue Town Books work?

 How many people can use one book at the same time?

 For friends and families looking to explore together at a leisurely pace, one book will be sufficient.
-While there is no limit to the number of people that can use one book, be aware that the larger the group is, the more sharing of tasks (e.g. solving a puzzle, reading a compass) there will be. — Groups wanting to race will need one book per team.
-For adults I recommend 2-3 people per team, and for kids I recommend 4 people per team.
+While there is no limit to the number of people that can use one book, be aware that large groups require more sharing of tasks (e.g. solving a puzzle, reading a compass) which may leave others in the group to feel like they’re not contributing.

 How many times can a book be reused?